bparanj/crystal/programming/iac/docs/basics/terraform-to-cdk.md

-Certainly!
 Here's the converted AWS CDK code in Python based on the provided Terraform HCL template:

 ```python
 from aws_cdk import (